matteobaglini/functional-structures-refactoring-kata/README.md

 # Proposed Solution

-You can take a look at my refactored code (in Scala) wich you will find inside the [solution branch](https://github.com/matteobaglini/functional-structures-refactoring-kata/tree/solution).
+You can take a look at my refactored code (in Scala) wich you will find inside one of the [solution-* branchs](https://github.com/matteobaglini/functional-structures-refactoring-kata/branches).

 # Learning Materials